Skip navigation

 • If they become unresponsive call 999 right away.

 For babies under one, sit down and lay the baby face down along your thighs, supporting their head with your hand, and give up to five sharp back blows with the heel of one hand in the middle of the back between the shoulder blades.
 If this doesn’t clear the blockage, lay the baby face up along the length of your thighs, find the breastbone and place two fingers in the middle.
 Push down on the chest up to five times.
+Repeat until the blockage is cleared.
+If they become unresponsive call 999 right away.

 Also in this section